-- 39. The detailed business case has been reviewed by a joint DCLG/HMT Review Panel, and Ministerial consent to proceed has been received. - 40.
-Comprehensive programme governance arrangements are in place to ensure that the statutory deadline for the implementation of pooling is achieved and that costs and savings are managed in accordance with the agreed business case.
-The s151 officers of each of the participating funds sit on the LGPS Central Programme Board and regular joint meetings are held between the Chairs and Vice-Chairs of the respective Pension Fund Committees to ensure effective member oversight of progress and delivery.
-The Nottinghamshire Pension Fund Committee, the Pensions Sub-Committee and the Local Pensions Board are also being updated regularly on key developments and decisions. - 41.
+- 39. Comprehensive programme governance arrangements are in place to ensure that the statutory deadline for the implementation of pooling is achieved and that costs and savings are managed in accordance with the agreed business case.
+The s151 officers of each of the participating funds sit on the LGPS Practioners Advisory Forum and regular meetings are held with the Chair and Vice-Chair of the Pension Fund Committee to ensure effective member oversight of progress and delivery.
+The Nottinghamshire Pension Fund Committee and the Local Pensions Board are also being updated regularly on key developments and decisions. - 40.
 Expert advisers have been appointed to provide support on legal matters, FCA registration, taxation and overall programme management.